Pascagoula (Hickson/Parker) Alien Abduction

 five feet tall with grey wrinkled skin and no discernible eyes,

-ears or mouth, instead carrot-like appendages lobster like claws and
+ears or mouth, instead carrot-like appendages lobster like

 a single fused-like leg.

 still levitating they

 were examined by some sort of “big eye,” then twenty minutes